 529 plans are generally state-sponsored, and the savings-plan option offers the opportunity to potentially build up a significant college nest egg because of tax-deferred compounding.
 These plans can be particularly powerful if contributions begin when the child is young.
 Although contributions aren’t deductible for federal purposes, plan assets can grow tax-deferred.
 In addition, some states offer tax incentives for contributing.

-Distributions used to pay qualified expenses (such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board) are income-tax-free for federal purposes and typically for state purposes as well, thus making the tax deferral a permanent savings.
+Distributions used to pay qualified expenses.
+For example, things like tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board.
+These entities are income-tax-free for federal purposes and typically for state purposes as well, thus making the tax deferral a permanent savings.

 529 plans offer other benefits as well:

 • There are no income-based phaseouts further limiting contributions.

 • There’s generally no beneficiary age limit for contributions or distributions.

 • You can control the account, even after the child is a legal adult.

 • You can make tax-free rollovers to another qualifying family member.